 Recording of a 110-minute CPE webinar with Q&A

-This webinar will provide SALT professionals and pass-through owners who have multistate filing obligations with an in-depth review of preparing composite returns.
+This course will provide SALT professionals and pass-through owners who have multistate filing obligations with an in-depth review of preparing composite returns.
 Filing composite returns is a significant and necessary piece of SALT.
-The burden of withholding and remitting nonresident taxes in a multitude of states makes this area even more complicated.
+However, the burden of withholding and remitting nonresident taxes in many states makes this area even more complicated.
 Listen as the panel explains composite filing requirements, withholding and payment obligations, individual nonresident filing considerations, and how to handle past noncompliance.

 - State composite return requirements